 MythBusters, a popular science program on the Discovery Channel, once featured the paper folding myth on its program.
 They determined that using a larger sheet of paper would make it possible to fold the paper in half more than seven times.
 MythBusters used a sheet of paper the size of a football field.
 By fold seven, everyone involved in the project finds it very difficult.
 However, the team eventually manages to fold the paper eight times with no tools.
 With the assistance of a forklift and steamroller, they get the paper to fold 11 times.

-In 2012, a group of math students from St. Mark's School in Southborough, Massachusetts attempted to set a new paper folding world record by folding a toilet paper in half 13 times with help from their teacher James Tanton.
+In 2012, a group of math students from St. Mark's School in Southborough, Massachusetts, attempted to set a new paper folding world record by folding a toilet paper in half 13 times with help from their teacher James Tanton.
 However, unlike Britney Gallivan, they had taped together multiple rolls to make the toilet paper the required 1.2 kilometers.
 Since paper that is taped together isn't as strong as a single sheet, there is some debate as to whether this should count as a record-breaking attempt.
-Visit the New Scientist website to learn more about their project.

 Most Times You Can Fold a Piece of Paper in Origami